hunterpayne/maven-unbound/README.md

 ## How to "install" the CLI

-To use it, pull this repo and build it with ```mvn clean install``` then copy either put this root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)
+To use it, pull this repo and build it with ```mvn clean install``` then copy either put the root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)